microsoft/vscode-wiki/Extension-Authoring:-Adopting-Multi-Root-Workspace-APIs.md

 code-insiders <folder1> <folder2>...
 ```

-All workspace metadata is stored in a simple JSON file that can be saved and shared with others:
+All workspace metadata is stored in a simple JSON file that can be saved and shared (`File | Save Workspace As...`) with others:

 ```json
 {